jake3030/TangoCard_Ruby_SDK/README.md

 If you have questions about potentially incorporating other brands or digital goods in your program please contact us at general@tangocard.com.

 <a name="sdk_support"></a>
-# Tango Card PHP SDK and Service API Support #
+# Tango Card Ruby SDK and Service API Support #
 If you have any questions with the Tango Card Ruby SDK or our Service API, please contact us at sdk@tangocard.com.

 <a name="sdk_support_contact"></a>